 You can't control Mother Nature, but you can turn up the heat in the room that's being drywalled.
-To quicken drywall dry time, turn on the furnace, put space heaters in the room, or if it's a small patch of wall, aim a high-heat hairdryer at the area.
-Set up a dehumidifier, too, to suck the moisture out of the air in the room.
+To quicken drywall dry time, turn on the furnace, put space heaters in the room, or, if it's a small patch of wall, aim a hairdryer at the area.
+You can also set up a dehumidifier to suck the moisture out of the room's air.

 Increase Air Circulation

-The length of time it takes for mud to dry decreases when there's air moving around the room, versus staying stagnant.
+The length of time it takes for mud to dry decreases when there's air moving around the room rather than staying still.
 If it's not incredibly humid outside, open up the windows to circulate the air.
-However, if there's humid air outside, you don't want to let that humidity in — it will counteract the whole idea of cutting the drying time.
+However, if there's humid air outside, you don't want to let that humidity in, as it can actually slow the drying time.
 Set up fans in the room to get the air moving, whether or not you're able to open the windows.

-If you're really in a time crunch and you know what you're doing, use the type of compound known as "hot mud."
+If you're really in a time crunch, you can use a special type of compound known as "hot mud."
 It's a powder that you mix with water, and it's formulated to set like plaster, so it dries in just 20 to 60 minutes.
 However, it's easy to make mistakes using this type of mud, and that rapid dry time means there's not much time to fix them.
-The first time you use hot mud, apply it only to a patch job to get used to how it works.
-If you need to mud a larger area, stick to standard compound until you feel like your skill level is up to par.
+The first time you use hot mud, apply it to only small areas to get used to how it works.
+If you need to mud a larger area, stick to standard compound until you feel that your skill level is up to par.

-When using hot mud, only mix up enough to fill up the mud pan once.
+When using hot mud, mix only enough to fill the mud pan once.
 If you mix too much, you risk the mud drying before you use it all.
-In the same vein, wash your tools immediately after mudding, not only to avoid it drying on the tool but also because the residual compound in the pan can set the new batch within minutes, making it unusable.
+In the same vein, wash your tools immediately after mudding, not only to avoid it drying on the tool but also because residual compound left in the pan can make the next batch set faster and possibly make it unusable.